silasfelinus/kind_robots/content/galleries/index.md

 gallery: flower
 icon: game-icons:wood-frame
 tags: ['home']
-tagline: This is a teaser for our cafe purr webgalleries.
+tooltip: This is a teaser for our cafe purr webgalleries.
 Each spin is a random image from the gallery.
 ---
 :galleries-view